jimdavis1/Core-Gene-AMR-Models/README.md

 In the event you run into an *out of memory* error of any sort, it's likely that the machine being used lacks the RAM to run a certain model.

 Also note that the training script uses the */dev/shm/* directory to store KMC runs.
-This directory should be initialize and writable or the script may fail to run!
+This directory should be initialized d writable or the script may fail to run!

 ## Subtree-Analysis